Ms Rhonda Whitfield

 Summary of previous experience

-Rhonda is an accomplished non-executive director with governance experience of for-profit and not-for-profit boards in the sectors of technology, health, disability, art, sports, parks, aging/aged care as well as Victorian government emergency services.
+Rhonda Whitfield is an accomplished manager and non-executive director with extensive experience in the technology, health, disability, art, sports, parks and aged care sectors, and Victorian government emergency services.